 56 g / 2 oz butter, cut into cubes and frozen**

-56 g / 2 oz lard or vegetable shortening, cut into cubes and frozen
+56 g / 2 oz lard, cut into cubes and frozen

 2-3 tbsp ice water

-1. Using a food processor, pulse the dry ingredients until they resemble coarse bread crumbs (Thermomix 10 seconds, speed 6).
-The trick is to use the coldest ingredients and to be quick; the food processor is faster than fingers can ever be.
+A. Using a food processor, pulse the dry ingredients until they resemble coarse bread crumbs (Thermomix 10 seconds, speed 6).
+The trick is to use the coldest ingredients and to be quick; the food processor is simply faster and simulates the “cutting in” method.
+You can also “cut in” the butter into the flour using a dough cutter.
+The “cut in” method produces a strong, sturdy pastry that is, especially with the addition of lard to butter, somewhere between tender and flaky.

 If blind baking, cover the pie with cling wrap and fill it *completely* (packed to the sides) with baking weights or uncooked rice before baking (200 C / 392 F).
 Bake for 15 minutes, remove the cling wrap with baking weights carefully, brush the base with a beaten egg and bake for a further 5 minutes.